 Functional Requirement Dependencies of Functional Requirements

-Requirement and its name Requirement that is dependent on Requirement that is not dependent on and its rationale
+D 1 11 Requirement that is Requirement that is not dependent on and its

+Requirement and its name dependent on rationale

+FAU_GEN.1 EDT CTM 1

-FAU_GEN.1 Audit data generation FPT_STM.1 -
+Audit data generation FPT_STM.1 -

+FAU_SAR.1 EALL CEN 1

-FAU_SAR.1 Audit review FAU_GEN.1 -
+Audit review FAU_GEN.1 -

 FAU_SAR.2 FAU_SAR.1 -

 Functional Requirement Dependencies of Functional Requirements

 Requirement and its name Requirement that is dependent on Requirement that is not dependent on and its rationale

 Restricted audit review

-FAU_STG.1 FAU_GEN.1
+FAU_STG.1 EALL CEN 1

 Protected audit trail storage FAU_GEN.1 -

 FAU_STG.4

 Prevention of audit data FAU_STG.1 -

 loss

 FCS_CKM.1 Cryptographic key generation FCS_COP.1 FMT_MSA.2: TOE automatically generates the cryptographic key of the fixed 128-bit size from the TOE setting data that was set by system administrator.
 For this, it is not necessary to assure that only the secure value is accepted.
 Therefore, the dependency on FMT_MSA.2 does not need to be satisfied.
 FCS_CKM.4: A cryptographic key is generated when MFP is booted, and stored on DRAM (volatile memory).
 A cryptographic key does not need to be destructed because this key is lost when the MFP main unit is powered off.
 Therefore, the dependency on FCS_CKM.4 does not need to be satisfied.

 FCS_COP.1 Cryptographic operation FCS_CKM.1 FMT_MSA.2: TOE automatically generates the cryptographic key of the fixed 128-bit size from the TOE setting data that was set by system administrator.
 For this, it is not necessary to assure that only the secure value is accepted.
 Therefore, the dependency on FMT_MSA.2 does not need to be satisfied.
 FCS_CKM.4: A cryptographic key is generated when MFP is booted, and stored on DRAM (volatile memory).
 The cryptographic key does not need to be destructed because this key is lost when the MFP main unit is powered off.
 Therefore, the dependency on FCS_CKM.4 does not need to be satisfied.

 Functional Requirement Dep endencies of Functional Requirements

-Requirement that is Requirement that is not dependent on and its
+Deguirement and its name Requirement that is Requirement that is not dependent on and its

 Requirement and its name dependent on rationale

 FDP_ACC.1 FDP_ACF.1

 Subset access control TDF_ACI.I -

-FDP_ACF.1
+FDP_ACF.1 FDP_ACC.1

-Security attribute based FDP_ACC.1 -
+Security attribute based FMT_MSA.3 -

-access control
+access control TWIT_WISH.S

 FDP_IFC.1

 Subset information flow FDP_IFF.1 -

 control

-FDP_IFF.1 FDP_IFC.1
+FDP_IFF.1 FDP_IFC.1 -

 Simple security attributes FMT_MSA.3

 FDP_RIP.1

 Subset residual information None

 protection

 FIA_AFL.1 (1) FIA_UAU.1:

 Authentication failure FIA_UAU.2 The dependency on FIA UAU.1 is satisfied because

 handling FIA_UAU.2 is the functional security requirement

-that is an upper hierarchy of FIA UAU.1.

-FIA_AFL.1 (2) FIA_UAU.2 FIA_UAU.1:

-Authentication failure The dependency on FIA UAU.1 is satisfied because

-handling FIA_UAU.2 is the functional security requirement

 that is an upper hierarchy of FIA_UAU.1.

-FIA_UAU.2 - FIA_UID.1:

-User authentication before The dependency on FIA_UID.1 is satisfied because

-any action FIA_UID.2 is the functional security requirement that is an upper hierarchy of FIA_UID.1.

 FIA_UAU.1:

+FIA_AFL.1 (2) The dependency on FIA UAU.1 is satisfied because

+Authentication failure FIA_UAU.2 FIA_UAU.2 is the functional security requirement

+handling that is an upper hierarchy of FIA UAU.1.

+FIA_UID.1:

+FIA_UAU.2 - The dependency on FIA_UID.1 is satisfied because

+User authentication before FIA_UID.2 is the functional security requirement

+any action that is an upper hierarchy of FIA_UID.1.

+FIA_UAU.1:

 FIA_UAU.7 The dependency on FIA UAU.1 is satisfied because

 Protected authentication - FIA_UAU.2 is the functional security requirement

-feedback that is an upper hierarchy of FIA UAU.1.
+feedback that is an upper hierarchy of FIA_UAU.1.

-- Total Carlotte The state of the s

-FIA_UID.2 L
+FIA_UID.2

 User identification before None

 any action

-FMT_MOF.1
+FMT_MOF.1 FMT_SMF.1

-Management of security FMT_SMF.1 -
+Management of security FMT_SMR.1 (1) -

-functions behavior FMT_SMR.1 (1)
+functions behavior 1111_51111(1)

 FMT_MSA.1 FMT_SMF.1

-Management of security FMT_SMR.1 -
+Management of security FMT_SMR.1